indianakernick/STELA/README.md

 A scripting language built for speed in world where JavaScript runs on web servers.

-__If a compilers expert is reading this, I would love some advice!__

 ## Progress
  * The lexical analyser is done.
  * The syntax analyser is done.